mzazon/awesome-cloud-projects/aws/continuous-deployment-codedeploy/continuous-deployment-codedeploy.md

    echo "✅ CodeDeploy application and deployment group created"
    ```

-   The CodeDeploy application and deployment group are now configured for blue-green deployments with automatic instance provisioning and traffic switching.
-The deployment configuration specifies that new instances are created (green environment) while maintaining the existing instances (blue environment) until the deployment is validated.
-This setup ensures zero-downtime deployments and provides immediate rollback capabilities if issues arise.
-Learn more about [deployment configurations](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-groups.html) in the CodeDeploy documentation.
+   The CodeDeploy application and deployment group are configured for blue-green deployments with the "AllAtOnceBlueGreen" strategy, which provisions new instances (green environment) while maintaining existing instances (blue environment) until deployment validation completes.
+This setup ensures zero-downtime deployments and provides immediate rollback capabilities.
+Learn more about [CodeDeploy deployment configurations](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html) for different deployment strategies.

 7. **Trigger Initial Build and Deployment**:

-   With all infrastructure components in place, we can now trigger the complete CI/CD pipeline workflow.
-This step demonstrates the end-to-end automation from source code to production deployment.
-The build process creates deployment artifacts from your source code, while the deployment process uses these artifacts to perform a blue-green deployment.
-This initial deployment validates that your entire pipeline is working correctly and establishes the baseline production environment.
+   With all infrastructure components configured, we can now execute the complete CI/CD pipeline workflow.
+This demonstrates end-to-end automation from source code to production deployment, validating that CodeBuild successfully creates deployment artifacts and CodeDeploy orchestrates the blue-green deployment process.
+The initial deployment establishes the baseline production environment and validates pipeline functionality.

    ```bash
    # Start CodeBuild build